Saline Creek (Mississippi River tributary)

-Saline Creek is a creek that rises in western Ste.
+Saline Creek (/səˈliːn/ sə-LEEN) is a creek that rises in western Ste.
 Genevieve County and flows east briefly passing through a portion of northern Perry County before emptying into an offshoot of the Mississippi River north of St. Mary across from Kaskaskia Island.

 Etymology

 The stream's original name - La Rivière de Saline - is French meaning The River of the Saltworks and refers to the two natural salt springs found in the area, which also gave name to the nearby creek and its tributaries called Saline Creek or Saline River.
 The French colonials knew Saline Creek as La Rivière de la Saline or La Petite Rivière de la Saline.
 The Spanish referred to the creek and its tributaries as Las Salinas.

 Physical geography

 Saline Creek rises in western Ste.
 Genevieve County and flows east briefly passing through a portion of northern Perry County before emptying into an offshoot of the Mississippi River across from Kaskaskia Island, just north of St. Mary’s roughly six miles south of Sainte Genevieve.
 The confluence is at an elevation of 367 ft.
 It has a watershed of 75 sq. mi.

 A number of tributaries flow into Saline Creek: